 Taux d'Usure: Why French Banks Reject Good Borrowers

-Ironically, older borrowers or those with health issues are hit hardest.
+Ironically, older borrowers or those with health issues are hit hardest by the Taux d'Usure.
 Because their insurance premiums are higher, their total TAEG is higher, often pushing them above the Usury Rate ceiling.
+This can be particularly problematic for individuals who are otherwise creditworthy but are unable to secure a loan due to the Usury Rate limitation.What are the Consequences of the Taux d'Usure?

 You might also be interested in